 Permanent: Louisiana Teacher Certification (Vocal Music, Instrumental Music, Supervisor of Student Teaching, Provisional Secondary School Principal, Provisional Principal, Parish/City School Supervisor of Instruction)

 Office: 223 Peabody Hall

-Previous accomplishments include leading a team of 65 teaching artists, arts educators, administrators, and university professors to create more than 3,200 pages of model arts lessons based on the Louisiana state standards.
+Previous accomplishments include leading a team of 65 teaching artists, arts educators, administrators, and university professors to create more than 3,200 pages of model arts lessons based on the Louisiana arts standards.
 These experiences prepared him to write model curriculum assessments for the New Jersey Department of Education.
 He represented Louisiana at the Education Leadership Institute, sponsored by the National Endowment for the Arts.
 The State Arts Education Agency Directors of Arts Education asked him to serve as a co-chair to revise the secondary school course codes for the National Center for Education Statistics.
 He has served on grant reading panels for the National Endowment for the Arts and the United States Department of Education.

-Dr. Baker holds Louisiana certification in instrumental music, vocal music, supervisor of student teaching, principal, and parish/city school supervisor of instruction.
+He holds Louisiana certification in instrumental music, vocal music, supervisor of student teaching, principal, and parish/city school supervisor of instruction.